 Add some ice to that beautifully garnished glass and strain in the margarita.
 Feel free to add some leftover mango or jalapeno to your drink as well.
 Sip and smile because margarita season is finally here.

-Can I Make Jalapeno-Mango Margarita Nonalcoholic?
+Can I Make Nonalcoholic Option?

 Sure!
 If you need a mocktail verision of this jalapeno-mango margarita, replace the tequila with sparkling water and the orange liqueur with a splash of orange juice.
 Make sure you don't add the sparkling water to the cocktail shaker, though.
 Mix everything else up and stir in the sparkling water at the end.